NotKingSnow/hotds2w3/README.md

 q "**By Season Six, who serves as Maester of Winterfell?**" a "Wolkan"

-q "In S6E1, what sword does Brienne of Tarth use to swear fealty to Sansa Stark?**" a "Oathkeeper"
+q "**In S6E1, what sword does Brienne of Tarth use to swear fealty to Sansa Stark?**" a "Oathkeeper"

 q "**The last of the Five Kings dies in which episode of Game of Thrones?**"